 - Alternative 3: Split Intersection with 3 lanes on SH 119 at SH 52

-The SH 119 Safety and Mobility project is underway to evaluate opportunities for improved safety and mobility along the Diagonal Highway from Foothills Parkway to Hover Street in Longmont.
+The CO 119 Safety and Mobility project is underway to evaluate opportunities for improved safety and mobility along the Diagonal Highway from Foothills Parkway to Hover Street in Longmont.

 Colorado Department of Transportation and the project team continue to advance survey work and environmental data collection in the corridor.